MicrosoftDocs/azure-devops-yaml-schema/task-reference/ftp-upload-v2.md

 <!-- :::editable-content name="remarks"::: -->
 ## Remarks

-Use this task to upload files to a remote machine using the File Transfer Protocol (FTP), or securely with FTPS.
+Use this task to upload files to a remote machine using FTP or securely with FTPS.

 ### Where can I learn more about file matching patterns?